kenwals/shinrin-yoku/README.md

 - The navbar remains fixed to the top of the screen, and collapses into a hamburger button on smaller screens.

-- One of the image cards in the gallery is hidden on small screens to improve flow of the page.
+- One of the image cards (title: improving air quality) in the gallery is hidden on small screens to improve flow of the page.

 - There is form validation on subscription form, an alert displays if name or email fields are empty.